GoDaddy Review: Cons (3) and Pros (4) for 2025

 1. Base Plan Is Missing Essential Features

-GoDaddy’s base plan may appear to be a bargain.
+GoDaddy’s base plan may appear to be competitive.
 However, it doesn’t include essential features like advanced security and website migrations.
 Sure, you can add these features — but you have to pay extra.

 For instance, GoDaddy charges $99.99 to migrate existing sites onto their servers.
 In contrast, HostPapa offers free website migrations with no downtime.